Electric smokers provide great food without all the work charcoal or pellet smokers need.

 Overall, this is a great way to start smoking and work on some basic smoke meat techniques before upgrading.

 Most electric smokers are affordable, especially compared to solid fuel ones.
-This isn’t only in terms of initial cost, but also in long-term use and value for money.
+This isn’t only regarding the initial cost but also their long-term use and value for money.

 For example, a good pellet grill starts at $500, and many new ones are more than $1000.